wswoodruff/wswoodruff/README.md

 ### Heyo! xD

-I hope you have a great day today
+I hope you have a great day today!

 And u know what suckaaa?
 I hope you have a great day tomorrow too suckaaa